MrAhile/K8s-CKA/5-Storage/nfs.md

 1. Verify the NFS server is reachable from your worker nodes

-Note: you can use the command `showmount -e share.techwhale.io`
+Note: you can use the command `showmount -e share.techwhale.io` from a shell in each of your worker node

 2. Install the NFS Provisioner with Helm